-The SIAAB Guidance Coordinator shall also be responsible for seeking comment from State of Illinois Internal Auditors regarding any request from the Institute of Internal Auditors regarding possible changes to the IIA's Standards and Practice Advisories guidance or any other group seeking comment regarding Internal Audit activities that affect State of Illinois Internal Auditors.
-When determined appropriate by a majority vote of the BoardSIAAB, the SIAAB shall issue a collective comment regarding the change under signature of the BoardSIAAB.
+The SIAAB Guidance Coordinator shall also be responsible for seeking comment from State of Illinois Internal Auditors regarding any request from the Institute of Internal Auditors regarding possible changes to the IIA's Standards and guidance or any other group seeking comment regarding Internal Audit activities that affect State of Illinois Internal Auditors.
+When determined appropriate by a majority vote of SIAAB, SIAAB shall issue a collective comment regarding the change under signature of SIAAB.

 Lastly, in order to ensure an open channel of communication is maintained, the SIAAB Guidance Coordinator is responsible for ensuring that periodic meetings are held with the Office of the Illinois Auditor General.
-These periodic meetings shall be arranged and coordinated as directed by the BoardSIAAB.
-Those persons representing the BoardSIAAB at these meetings will be at the discretion of the SIAAB Chair with approval by the BoardSIAAB.
+These periodic meetings shall be arranged and coordinated as directed by SIAAB.
+Those persons representing SIAAB at these meetings will be at the discretion of the SIAAB Chair with approval by SIAAB.

-The FOIA Coordinator (also known as FOIA Officer), in consultation with the Board Chairthe SIAAB Chair and the Assistant Freedom of Information Coordinator, is responsible for successfully completing the annual training provided by the Illinois Office of the Attorney General under the Freedom of Information Act and filing a certificate of completion with the BoardSIAAB, receiving FOIA requests and responding in a timely manner; coordinating with other BoardSIAAB members to maintain the BoardSIAAB's records in accordance with the State Records Act; and advising BoardSIAAB members of their duties under the Open Meetings Act.
-In addition, the FOIA Coordinator will be responsible for submitting the Records Disposal Certificate in accordance with the BoardSIAAB's Application for Authority to Dispose of State Records approved by the State Records Commission (Note: The FOIA Coordinator position is instrumental in the BoardSIAAB's implementation of compliance with the), Freedom of Information Act (5 ILCS 140), State Records Act (5 ILCS 160), Identity Protection Act (5 ILCS 179) and Personal Information Protection Act (815 ILCS 530).)
+The FOIA Coordinator (also known as FOIA Officer), in consultation with the SIAAB Chair and the Assistant Freedom of Information Coordinator, is responsible for successfully completing the annual training provided by the Illinois Office of the Attorney General under the Freedom of Information Act and filing a certificate of completion with SIAAB, receiving FOIA requests and responding in a timely manner; coordinating with other SIAAB members to maintain SIAAB's records in accordance with the State Records Act; and advising SIAAB members of their duties under the Open Meetings Act.
+In addition, the FOIA Coordinator will be responsible for submitting the Records Disposal Certificate in accordance with SIAAB's Application for Authority to Dispose of State Records approved by the State Records Commission (Note: The FOIA Coordinator position is instrumental in SIAAB's compliance with the), Freedom of Information Act (5 ILCS 140), State Records Act (5 ILCS 160), Identity Protection Act (5 ILCS 179) and Personal Information Protection Act (815 ILCS 530).)

-The Assistant FOIA Coordinator (also known as Assistant FOIA Officer), in consultation with the Board Chairthe SIAAB Chair and Freedom of Information Coordinator, is responsible for successfully completing the annual training provided by the Illinois Office of the Attorney General under the Freedom of Information Act and filing a certificate of completion with the BoardSIAAB, assisting the FOIA Coordinator in all duties and carrying out the FOIA Coordinator's duties in their absence.
-(Note: The Assistant FOIA Coordinator position is instrumental in the BoardSIAAB's implementation compliance withof the Freedom of Information Act (5 ILCS 140), State Records Act (5 ILCS 160), Identity Protection Act (5 ILCS 179) and Personal Information Protection Act (815 ILCS 530).)
+The Assistant FOIA Coordinator (also known as Assistant FOIA Officer), in consultation with the SIAAB Chair and Freedom of Information Coordinator, is responsible for successfully completing the annual training provided by the Illinois Office of the Attorney General under the Freedom of Information Act and filing a certificate of completion with SIAAB, assisting the FOIA Coordinator in all duties and carrying out the FOIA Coordinator's duties in their absence.
+(Note: The Assistant FOIA Coordinator position is instrumental in SIAAB's compliance with the Freedom of Information Act (5 ILCS 140), State Records Act (5 ILCS 160), Identity Protection Act (5 ILCS 179) and Personal Information Protection Act (815 ILCS 530).)

-The Webmaster shall be selected by the Chair and approved by a majority of the BoardSIAAB during the March meeting.
+The Webmaster shall be selected by the Chair and approved by a majority of SIAAB during the March meeting.
 The Webmaster shall serve a one year term, but may be reappointed and serve until replaced.
-In working with BoardSIAAB members, the Webmaster is responsible for maintaining the website content, coordinating the registration for the Online Quality Assurance Review training course, and notifying the CPE Coordinator of the course results, and forwarding providing "official" Board records to the FOIA Coordinator SIAAB in a timely manner.
+In working with SIAAB members, the Webmaster is responsible for maintaining the website content, coordinating the registration for the Online Quality Assurance Review training course, notifying the CPE Coordinator of the course results, and providing "official" records to SIAAB in a timely manner.

 The Recording Secretary shall be responsible for taking the official record and minutes of all SIAAB meetings.
-The secretary will be responsible for providing minutes from each meeting to all members of the BoardSIAAB for their comment prior to the next meeting.
-They will also be responsible for providing the approved minutes to the Webmaster with 10 days of their approval by the BoardSIAAB to be posted on the BoardSIAAB's website.
-The Secretary is responsible for publishing the minutes to the appropriate folder in the BoardSIAAB's electronic record storage site.
+The secretary will be responsible for providing minutes from each meeting to all members of SIAAB for their comment prior to the next meeting.
+They will also be responsible for providing the approved minutes to the Webmaster with 10 days of their approval by SIAAB to be posted on SIAAB's website.
+The Secretary is responsible for publishing the minutes to the appropriate folder in SIAAB's electronic record storage site.